praneethk0910/Neural-Networks-Deep-Learning---ICP-6/README.md

 Plot one of the images in the test data, and then do inferencing to check what is the prediction of the model on that single image.

-We had used 2 hidden layers and Relu activation.
-Try to change the number of hidden layer and the activation to tanh or sigmoid and see what happens.

-Run the same code without scaling the images and check the performance?